leezhenghui/tsnode-proxify/README.md

 - CGlib Proxy(dynamical-way, can proxy to class, but need the proxied method to be public)

 >
-> Notable, in a pure java world, using dynamical proxy way for AOP implementation, it often come along with a IoC container, which can take over the responsibility of proxy instance construction and injection.
+> In a pure java world, using dynamical proxy way for AOP implementation, it often come along with a IoC container, which can take over the responsibility of proxy instance construction and injection.

 ## Movtivation